 - Uncontrolled diabetes

-- Continued substance abuse or alcohol abuse
+- Continued drug abuse or alcohol use disorder

 - Poor circulation

 Be sure to discuss these risks with your doctor before the procedure.

 What to Expect